eficode-academy/artifactory-katas/cli_build/README.md

 # Artifactory builds through the JFrog CLI

-The JFrog CLI enables you to manage builds in Artifactory.

-You can:
- - Link artifacts to a build
- - Gather and publish build information
- - Promote builds
- - etc.
+**Introduction:**

+Welcome!
+This exercise will guide you through using the powerful **JFrog CLI** to interact with builds in **Artifactory**.
+The JFrog CLI is a crucial tool for automating your CI/CD processes.

+You'll learn how to:

+* Upload a file and link it directly to a specific build.
+* Add important environment details to your build information.
+* Publish your build information so it's visible and trackable in Artifactory.
+* Promote a build from one repository to another, simulating a common step in a release workflow.

+We'll be simulating the lifecycle of a simple build.
+For detailed command options and further exploration, feel free to consult the official [JFrog CLI documentation](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory).

 In this kata we'll learn a few ways to interact with Artifactory builds.

-For help during the exercise, consult the [JFrog CLI documentation](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory).

 ## JFrog CLI usage